 The arrangement of the second point above is necessary owing to the Japanese Attorney Act (Law No. 205, 1949), which prohibits members of the general public who are not licensed attorneys from providing legal services (the collection of delinquent receivables would fall into this category).
-Under the Securitisation Act, a TMK must entrust the securitised assets that it holds to a licensed trustee, which essentially entails a transfer of title to the trustee, unless the relevant asset is real estate, receivables or some other assets, in which case the TMK may retain the originator, or some other person with sufficient financial soundness and personnel capable of administrating and disposing of the securitised assets appropriately, as the administrator that will administer and dispose of the securitised assets from its own assets and cooperation with document inspection requests from the TMK.
+Under the Securitisation Act, a TMK must entrust the securitised assets that it holds to a licensed trustee, which essentially entails a transfer of title to the trustee, unless the relevant asset is real estate, receivables or some other assets, in which case the TMK may retain the originator, or some other person with sufficient financial soundness and personnel capable of administrating and disposing of the securitised assets appropriately, as the administrator that will administer and dispose of the securitised asset.
+In the latter case, the administrator will be subject to various obligations, such as segregation of securitised assets from its own assets and cooperation with document inspection requests from the TMK.